elbe0116/qubership-monitoring-operator-demo/docs/metrics-collection/metrics/etcd-metrics.md

 **If the previous method didn't work:**

-In some cases, the etcd container may not have a shell that would allow commands to be used directly through `kubectl exec` command.
-In this case, the following way is recommended:
+In some cases, the etcd container may not include a shell, making it impossible to run commands directly via `kubectl exec`.
+In such scenarios, the following approach is recommended:
+1. Open two Linux terminal windows:

+- Terminal 1 will be used to access the etcd container.
-1. Open 2 linux terminal (the first will be used to access the terminal inside the etcd container, the second to process the contents of the certificates).
+- Terminal 2 will be used to process the certificate contents.

-2. Use commands below inside terminal №1 to open the shell into etcd container:
+2. In Terminal 1, use the following commands to open a shell session inside the etcd container:

    ```bash
    etcd_pod=$(kubectl get pods -n kube-system --no-headers --field-selector status.phase=Running | awk '/etcd/{print $1; exit}')
    kubectl exec -it $etcd_pod -n kube-system -- sh
    ```

-3. Inside the etcd container (terminal №1) run the following command to get the contents of the ca.crt certificate:
+3. Inside the etcd container (Terminal 1) run the following command to get the contents of the ca.crt certificate:

    ```bash
    echo $(</etc/kubernetes/pki/etcd/ca.crt)
    ```

-4. Run the following command inside terminal №2.
-Replace `<certificate>` with output of previous step:
+4. Run the following command inside Terminal 2.
+Replace `<certificate>` with the output from the previous step:

    ```bash
    echo "<certificate>" | sed 's/ /\n/g;s/-----BEGIN\nCERTIFICATE-----/-----BEGIN CERTIFICATE-----/;s/-----END\nCERTIFICATE-----/-----END CERTIFICATE-----/' | base64
    ```

-5. You can put output of previous command in the `kube-etcd-client-certs` Secret as `etcd-client-ca.crt` value.
+5. You can save the output of the previous command as the `etcd-client-ca.crt` value in the `kube-etcd-client-certs` Secret.
-6. Get certificate from `peer.crt` file by running follow command inside terminal №1:
+6. To retrieve the certificate from the `peer.crt` file, run the following command in Terminal 1:

    ```bash
    echo $(</etc/kubernetes/pki/etcd/peer.crt)
    ```

 7. Repeat step 4.
-You can put output of this command as `etcd-client.crt` in the Secret.
+You can use the output of this command as the `etcd-client.crt` value in the Secret.
-8. Get RSA private key from `peer.key` file by running follow command inside terminal №1:
+8. To extract the RSA private key from the `peer.key` file, run the following command in Terminal 1:

    ```bash
    echo $(</etc/kubernetes/pki/etcd/peer.key)
    ```

-9. Run the following command inside terminal №2.
-Replace `<certificate>` with output of previous step:
+9. Run the following command in Terminal 2.
+Replace `<certificate>` with the output of the previous step:

    ```bash
    echo "<certificate>" | sed 's/ /\n/g;s/-----BEGIN\nRSA\nPRIVATE\nKEY-----/-----BEGIN RSA PRIVATE KEY-----/;s/-----END\nRSA\nPRIVATE\nKEY-----/-----END RSA PRIVATE KEY-----/' | base64
    ```

-10. You can put output of previous command as `etcd-client.key` value in the Secret.
+10. Save the result of the previous command as `etcd-client.key` value in the Secret.

 #### For Kubernetes 1.15-1.18